 Tables 1, 2, and 3 summarize the composition of enamel, dentin and cement from the modern specimens and of fossil teeth from Lake Kikorongo and Lake Albert.
-The complete set of 1880 major element analyses on 26 teeth specimen is presented in

-- the electronic attachment (Tables S2-S4).
-One concern when analyzing different tooth materials with relative large spot sizes is their variable porosity which pretends different apatite compositions.
-The total oxide sum in the various segments of the teeth is always considerably less than 100 wt. % ranging from about 93 wt. % for enamel to 70 wt. % for dentin and cement (Total in Tables 1, 2, 3).
-The deviation from 100 % is - mainly due to the presence of carbonate and residual organic substances which have not been determined - and of empty pore spaces within the measured spot area.
+The complete set of 1880 major element analyses on 26 teeth specimens is presented in the electronic attachment (Tables S2-S4).
+One concern when analyzing different tooth materials, with relative large spot sizes is their variable porosity which pretends different apatite compositions.
+The total oxide sum in the various segments of the teeth is always considerably less than 100 wt. % ranging from about 93 wt. % for enamel to 70 wt. % for dentin and cement (total in Tables 1, 2, 3).
+The deviation from 100% is mainly due to the presence of carbonate and residual organic substances - which have not been determined - and of empty pore spaces within the measured spot area.
 This also becomes obvious in element maps like those of Ca shown in Fig. 2.
 It suggests a large concentration difference between dentin, cement and enamel although effectively the difference is just about 3 wt. % CaO.
 The Ca distribution also indicates an intensity decrease from the apex towards the cervix (Fig. 2).
-These variations do not only indicate systematic differences in the Ca content of bioapatite, but also reflect differences in mineral density between enamel and dentin (~95 wt. % versus 70 wt. %, respectively;
+These variations do not only indicate systematic differences in the Ca content of bioapatite, but also reflect differences in mineral density between enamel and dentin (\sim 95 wt. % versus 70 wt. %, respectively; Pasteris et al., 2008) and within enamel, which is characteristic of mammal enamel in general (Weatherell et al., 1974; Robinson et al., 1995).
+In order to facilitate compositional comparison between different tooth materials, the data shown in Tables 1 to 3 and in the Figs. 3, 4, and 8 are normalized to 100 %.
+The original analytical results are given in the electronic attachment.
+In our sample set the discussion of concentrations or element ratios using CaO or P_2O_5 as the denominator are interchangeable and provide equivalent interpretations and conclusions regarding chemical variations induced by metabolic/nutritional and diagenetic processes.